Chapter 7 Bankruptcy: What Will It Cost and Will It Wipe Out My Debts?

 "Priority" debts, like taxes and unpaid child or spousal support, are "nondischargeable" and don't go away in bankruptcy.
 Student loans, debts incurred through fraud, and wrongful death and injury obligations resulting from intoxication are also examples of nondischargeable debts.

-Our readers had great results getting their qualifying debts wiped out, mixed results on some debts with special rules (back taxes), and poor results with student loan debt.
+Our readers had excellent results getting their qualifying debts wiped out, mixed results on some debts with special rules (back taxes), and poor results with student loan debt.

 Qualifying Debts

 More than nine out of ten readers had balances on their credit cards when they filed for bankruptcy—the most common kind of debt they reported by far.
-Almost all of them (98%) got those debts completely wiped out in their Chapter 7 cases.
+Almost all (98%) got those debts wholly wiped out in their Chapter 7 cases.

-Also, nearly half of our readers had unpaid medical bills, and they were nearly as successful in getting relief for those debts (95% received a full discharge, while another 4% received a partial discharge).
+Also, nearly half of our readers had unpaid medical bills, and almost all were as successful in getting relief for those debts (95% received a full discharge, while another 4% received a partial discharge).
 In general, readers also had high discharge rates for other types of qualifying debts, including:

 • lawsuit judgments (after creditors sued and received a judgment against you in court)